-While it is possible to get pregnant from pre-ejaculate sperm, your specific situation makes it seem unlikely that you would have gotten pregnant from the encounter with your boyfriend.
+Yes, it may be possible to get pregnant from sperm in pre-ejaculatory fluids, through your specific situation makes it seem unlikely that you would have gotten pregnant from the encounter with your boyfriend.
 Here’s why:

 Pre-Ejaculate: What Is It?
 What Is It For?

 Pre-ejaculate (sometimes called “pre-cum”) is fluid released by the Cowper’s glands, which are two small glands along the male reproductive/urinary tract.
 This fluid helps to neutralize the otherwise acidic environment of the urethra and, as such, offers protection to sperm that might soon travel that route via ejaculation.
 The fluid is clear and, in some but not all men, is visible at the tip of the penis during sexual arousal.

 Sexuality and health educators often warn individuals that pre-ejaculate might have sperm in it and thus could cause a pregnancy.

 Some research that has examined the content of pre-ejaculatory fluid has found no sperm at all in pre-ejaculate; other research has found that some men do indeed have sperm present in their pre-ejaculatory fluids.
 And no, there is no way to know if any given man has sperm in his – so I’d recommend not risking it in the future if you don’t wish to risk pregnancy.